medic/cht-core/API_v1.md

 |  Content-Type | application/x-www-form-urlencoded | Processes form parameters.
 |  Content-Type | application/json | Processes form data in request body as JSON.

+Only one variant of the `Content-Type` header may be provided; RFC 2616 does not allow multiple content types to appear in a single `Content-Type` header.

 #### Form Parameters